ibm-cloud-docs/Cloudant/release_info/deprecations.md

 ### Signing in to {{site.data.keyword.dashdbshort_notm}} console

-If you want to sign in to the {{site.data.keyword.dashdbshort_notm}} console, you must first extract the information you need to sign in from the warehouser document.
+If you want to sign in to the {{site.data.keyword.dashdbshort_notm}} console, you must first extract the information that you need to sign with from the warehouser document.

 To retrieve information from the warehouser document, you must run the following curl command: